erciomunoz/erciomunoz.github.io/_pages/research.md

 # Working Papers:

 * Inequality in Latin America: Learning from matched employer-employee data.
 Submitted. (with G. Rucci, F. Saltiel, and S. Urzua)
-* The Short-term Impact on GDP of "Bachelet's Reforms"
+* The Short-term Impact on GDP of "Bachelet's Reforms".

 # Pre-Doctoral
 # Peer Reviewed: